AbdouTlili/flexric-mec/README.md

-# Warning!!!
-This a develop branch, and thus not a stable branch.
-Use it knowing its limitations.

-# FlexRIC: The O-RAN Alliance compliant E2-Agent and Near-RIC
+# FlexRIC: The O-RAN Alliance compliant E2-Agent and NearRT-RIC

-This repository contains an O-RAN Alliance (https://www.o-ran.org/) compliant E2-Agent as well as a Near-RIC
+This repository contains O-RAN Alliance (https://www.o-ran.org/) compliant E2-Agent emulators, a NearRT-RIC, xApps written in C/C++ and Python, as well as patches to 5G/4G OpenAirInterface and 4G srsRAN.
+Additionally, it stores the data received in the xApp in a sqlite3 database for offline processing applications (e.g., ML/AI).

 ## General instructions